Robert Hanson (USAAF officer): Early life

 Robert Hanson was born in Walla Walla, Washington state on May 25, 1920.

 He and his two brothers were placed in an orphanage following the death of his mother when he was young.
 His father was a road builder and regularly absent.
 An uncle took them out of the orphanage and raised them at Garfield, Washington.
 While there, Robert was a star at athletics at high school.

 His sporting prowess saw him win a baseball scholarship to university.
 However, Robert opted to go straight into work and became a construction worker in Spokane.
 From there Robert enlisted in the US Army in the summer of 1941.
-However, he determined not to become an infantryman after the Japanese attack on Pearl Harbour and volunteered for radio training which saw his transfer to the US Army Air Forces.
+However, he determined not to become an infantryman after the Japanese attack on Pearl Harbor and volunteered for radio training which saw his transfer to the US Army Air Forces.

 When training at Walla Walla, he was assigned to the Memphis Belle.

 Memphis Belle

-The crew flew the Memphis Belle to their wartime base in the United Kingdom in September 1942.
-From there they flew against targets in France and Nazi Germany between November 7, 1942, and May 17, 1943.
-The air raids amounted to 148 hours of flying and over 60 tonnes of bombs dropped.

 The first raid on November 7 was against the dockyard at Brest in France.
 The crew's other missions came approximately every 10 days attacking the ports of France, Belgium and Nazi Germany.

 Hanson carried a lucky rabbit's foot on their missions.